-5.2 Application of a comparative fractal methodology to Sea Ranch
+Application of a comparative fractal methodology to Sea Ranch

 Bovill's second proposal, concerning the alignment between natural and built forms that are responsive to the environment, is focussed on Sea Ranch, California.
-This remote, exposed region north of San Francisco was developed in the 1960's into a township which set out to model regionalist and ecological principles of design, where the planning aim was "to link the character of natural form to the character of built form" (Halprin 2002:12).
+This remote, exposed region north of San Francisco was developed in the 1960's into a township which set out to model regionalist and ecological principles of design, where the planning aim was "to link the character of natural form to the character of built form" (Halprin, 2002, p.
+12).
 For this reason alone, the mathematical analysis of the relationship between the landscape and the buildings is of interest.

-The highly irregular natural coastline and topography of Sea Ranch is described by Canty as "of wild beauty and intimidating power, more challenging than comforting: hillsides thick with fir and redwoods; grassy meadows mowed and mauled by sheep [...] cypress hedgerows [and] finally, the blue-green sea, surging against huge sculpted rock formations and steep bluffs, carving irregular inlets" (2004: 23).
+The highly irregular natural coastline and topography of Sea Ranch is described by Canty as "of wild beauty and intimidating power, more challenging than comforting: hillsides thick with fir and redwoods; grassy meadows mowed and mauled by sheep [...] cypress hedgerows [and] finally, the blue-green sea, surging against huge sculpted rock formations and steep bluffs, carving irregular inlets" (2004, p.
+23).
 Bovill suggests this landscape is echoed in Moore, Lyndon, Turnbull and Whitaker's Condominium One, the first large building in the new Sea Ranch development.
 It is easy to understand Bovill's proposition because descriptions of the building regularly draw connections to the local context.
 For example, Lyndon and Alinder argue that the walls of Condominium One "drop like cliffs from its irregular edges, themselves further modulated by bays, projections, and hollows as they reach to the ground.
-The volume they make is like a large, rectilinear landform, a wooden escarpment with edges that move back and forth like the boundaries of a cove" (2004:39).
+The volume they make is like a large, rectilinear landform, a wooden escarpment with edges that move back and forth like the boundaries of a cove" (2004, p.
+39).

 Despite such clear conceptual links between the visual and formal qualities of Condominium One and the landscape of Sea Ranch, the only data provided by Bovill to support his argument are calculations of the fractal dimension of the coastline at Sea Ranch.
 In order to investigate any connection between the visual complexity of the landscape and of the building, new data has to be produced.
 For the present paper, the computational fractal analysis method has been used to recalculate the D of the coastline image provided by Bovill (Figure 8).
 Then, for comparative purposes, the D of the single image Bovill provides of Condominium One is also produced (figure 9).
+In addition, the coastline immediately beside Condominium One was redrawn from the site plan (Lyndon & Alinder, 2004) (Figure 10) and finally, four new elevations of Condominium One were redrawn for the present paper based on original drawings by Moore and Turnbull (Johnson, 1986) (Figures 11 to 14), and an average fractal dimension calculated.